 Scandi style has proved to be an enduring trend for bedrooms year on year.
-With long cold winters and the 'midnight sun' of northern Scandinavian summers, it is no wonder that home design – including bedroom design – in this region has embraced a style that perfectly balances cosiness and use of natural light.
-This commitment to comfort and style is embodied by the Danish notion of Hygge (that's hue-guh for those of you still struggling to pronounce it) — a concept that can't directly be translated to English, but describes a feeling of convivial comfort, cosiness, and general well-being.
+With long cold winters and the 'midnight sun' of northern Scandinavian summers, it is no wonder that home design in this region has embraced a style that perfectly balances cosiness and use of natural light.
+This commitment to comfort and style is embodied by the Danish notion of Hygge (that's hue-guh for those of you still struggling to pronounce it) – a concept that can't directly be translated to English, but describes a feeling of convivial comfort, cosiness, and general well-being.

 Most bedrooms can benefit from a little dose of Hygge.
 Think soft throws in chunky knit or sheepskin, earthy tones, and lots of natural materials such as wood and wicker.

 Simplicity and functionality are key to creating a Scandi look.
 Good bedroom storage is a must to keep the room free from clutter.
 When it comes to decorating your bedroom, neutrals dominate this style, but colour accents will add more interest.

-Here are nine bedrooms showing the wonderful diversity of Scandinavian style.
+Check out these thirteen beautiful nine bedrooms with their wonderful diversity of Scandinavian style.

 1. Choose a neutral bedroom colour scheme